Art & Textiles KS4

 - use media and materials, as appropriate to students’ personal intentions, for example: inks, yarns, threads, fibres, fabrics, textile materials and digital imagery.

-If you would like any further information about the GCSE Art and Design qualifications, please talk to Mrs Gedling or Mr Atherton.
+If you would like any further information about the GCSE Art and Design qualifications, please talk to Mrs Gates or Mr Atherton.